 Reaction to provincial budget: Dr. Annette Trimbee

-The Manitoba government released the provincial budget this afternoon.
-The post-secondary education sector received a 0.9 per cent reduction to the operating grant, which is the same reduction that was budgeted last year.
+The Manitoba government released the provincial budget yesterday afternoon.
+The post-secondary education sector received a 1 per cent reduction to the operating grant, which is the third consecutive year that public funding has been reduced.

 Dr. Annette Trimbee,